Claude Mauriac

 1996

-Claude Mauriac (25 April 1914 – 22 March 1996) was a French author and journalist, born in Paris as the eldest son of author François Mauriac.
-Mauriac was the personal secretary of Charles de Gaulle from 1944 to 1949, before becoming a cinema critic and arts person of Le Figaro.
-He was the author of several novels and essays, and co-scripted the movie adaptation of his father's novel Thérèse Desqueyroux.
+Jean Marc Claude Mauriac (25 April 1914 – 22 March 1996) was a French essayist, novelist and journalist.
+Mauriac was born in Paris, the eldest son of author François Mauriac.
+He was the personal secretary of Charles de Gaulle from 1944 to 1949, before becoming a film critic and art critic of Le Figaro.
+He was the author of several novels and essays, and co-scripted the film adaptation of his father's novel Thérèse Desqueyroux.
 He also wrote a study of the novelist Marcel Proust, his wife's great-uncle.
-Mauriac was also a close friend of French philosopher Michel Foucault.
+Mauriac was a close friend of French philosopher Michel Foucault.
 Source: Wikipedia (en)